scikit-learn-contrib/skglm/doc/tutorials/prox_nn_group_lasso.rst

 where :math:`v^+` is :math:`v` restricted to its positive coordinates.
 Intuitively, it is clear that if :math:`v_i < 0`, we can cancel it exactly in the objective function by taking :math:`n_i = - v_i` and :math:`u_i = 0`; on the other hand, if :math:`v_i>0`, taking a non zero :math:`n_i` will only increase the quantity that :math:`u_i` needs to bring closer to 0.

-For a rigorous derivation of this, introduce the Lagrangian on a squared objective
+**Rigorous derivation:** Consider the Lagrangian (where we have squared the objective and the :math:`u` constraint for convenience when taking derivatives):

 .. math::